square/maker/src/components/FluidCarousel/README.md

 # FluidCarousel

-Carousel that adjusts to the width of the parent container
+Carousel that adjusts to the width of the parent container.

+`FluidCarousel` listens for `CAROUSEL_BACK_EVENT` and `CAROUSEL_FORWARD_EVENT` for navigation and implementation of custom carousel controls

 ## Example
 ```vue